-The student should be familiar with different types of MEWP, their basic structural components, basic function, potential hazards while operating MEWP and how to control those hazards.
+The student will be familiar with different types of MEWP, their basic structural components, basic function, potential hazards while operating MEWP and how to control those hazards.

-1. The student should be aware of common types of MEWP.
+1. The student will be aware of common types of MEWP.

-2. The student should be familiar with the basic structural components of MEWP and how they function.
+2. The student will be familiar with the basic structural components of MEWP and how they function.

-3. The student should be aware of potential hazards while operating MEWP and how to control those hazards.
+3. The student will be aware of potential hazards while operating MEWP and how to control those hazards.

-4. The student should have basic knowledge of operating MEWP.
+4. The student will have basic knowledge of operating MEWP.

-- MEWP's are "Powered Mobile Equipment" which means "a self-propelled machine or combination of machines including a prime mover or a motor vehicle, designed to manipulate or move material or to provide a powered aerial device for workers". - Manufacturers design the equipment to withstand the forces involved with having to perform their duty. - The MEWP operator needs to understand the limitations for which the machine will operate under. - They are designed for an intended purpose and have associated hazards.
+- Under Alberta's Occupational Health and Safety Code "Powered Mobile Equipment" means "a self-propelled machine or combination of machines including a prime mover or a motor vehicle, designed to manipulate or move material or to provide a powered aerial device for workers". - Some Mobile Elevating Work Platforms are "Powered Mobile Equipment". - Manufacturers design the equipment to withstand the forces involved with having to perform their duty. - The MEWP operator needs to understand the limitations for which the machine will operate under. - They are designed for an intended purpose and have associated hazards.